francisco-linux/loiane.github.io/_posts/2017-07-30-getting-started-with-angular-material-2.md

 category: angular
 ---

-This article will show you how to setup your Angular project (v2+) using Angular Material 2 (updated code with Angular v5+).
+This article will show you how to setup your Angular project (v2+) using Angular Material 2.

+Update December 2017: code updated to Angular v5+ and Material v5+.
+Stackblitz link also available at the end of this article.

 ### Contents
 {:.no_toc}